-Tim is a highly experienced lighting designer & creative working across the broadcast, concert/touring and event genres.
-In 2015 he was awarded Lighting Designer of the Year at the industries production awards to add to growing string of awards for his work in lighting design.
+Tim is a highly experienced lighting designer and creative working across the broadcast, concert touring and event genres.
+In 2020, 2019 and 2015 he was awarded Lighting Designer of the Year at the industries production awards to add to growing string of awards for his design work.

-Tim trained at the Royal Welsh College Of Music & Drama and since graduating in 1996 has gone on to work on projects all over the globe and in 2013 was invited back to become an honorary fellow of the college to inspire current and future students.
+Tim trained at the Royal Welsh College Of Music & Drama and since graduating in 1996 has gone on to work on projects all over the globe and in 2013 was invited back to become a Honorary Fellow & International Chair of the college to inspire current and future students.

-In 2008 Tim was lighting programmer for the London 2012 Handover Ceremony at the Beijing Olympics being hidden inside a red London bus with David Beckham, Leona Lewis and Jimmy Paige and 2 years later went on to be Lead Lighting Programmer for the Opening & Closing Ceremonies of the London 2012 Olympics and Paralympics alongside Patrick Woodroffe.
+Rewind and in 2008 Tim was lighting programmer for the London 2012 Handover Ceremony at the Beijing Olympics being hidden inside a red London bus with David Beckham, Leona Lewis and Jimmy Paige and 2 years later went on to Lead Lighting Programmer for the Opening & Closing Ceremonies of the London 2012 Olympics and Paralympics alongside Patrick Woodroffe.

 As a designer, he has created the last 2 Ryder Cup Opening Concerts in Europe and the 2014 Commonwealth Games.
-He was also Associate Lighting Designer for the Queens Diamond Jubilee Concert at Buckingham Palace.
+He was also Associate Lighting Designer for the Queens Diamond Jubilee Concert at Buckingham Palace in 2012.